zigster64/datastar.http.zig/README.md

 ## Patching Signals

+TODO - code works fine, needs README writeup

 ## Executing Scripts

+TODO - code works fine, needs README writeup

 # Publish and Subscribe

+TODO - code works fine, needs README writeup

 ## Attaching to an existing open SSE connection

-In your callback function where you want to publish a result to an existing open SSE connection, you will need to get an SSE object for that.
+In your callback function where you want to publish a result to an existing open SSE connection, you will need to get an SSE object from that stream first.

 You can then use this SSE object to patchElements / patchSignals / executeScripts, etc

-Use this function, which takes a known std.net.Stream, and a buffer to use for writes.
-(You can set the buffer to &.{} for an unbuffered writer).
+Use this function, which takes an existing open std.net.Stream, and an optional buffer to use for writes.

+(ie - you can set it to the empty buffer &.{} for an unbuffered writer).

 ```zig